Minor in International Business - 5 Units

 This course may be held totally on-campus or on-campus followed by a short-term international experience in the country or region of interest.
 It will introduce students to the basics of doing business in a particular country or region, and will cover topics such as basic facts and background of the country, governmental structure and regulations, the importance of national culture, and other issues and challenges such as negotiating tactics, communication, dining, and travel within the country.
 This course may be taken for credit more than once if the country or region of focus is different for each.
 Prerequisites: junior standing or permission of the instructor.

 INTL 353V.
 Cuba: Justice, Equity, and the Clash of Ideolgies.
 1 Unit.

+This course focuses on Stetson's social Justice Value.
 Students will identify and critique competing claims of justice and equity that are now features of Cuba’s historical landscape.
 In addition, the course will consider issues of social justice and equity relating to the future of Cuba as regime change nears and as rapprochement with the US moves forward.
 A prominent feature of the class will be examining the evolving and competing views of economic justice expressed in the turbulent bilateral relations between the US and Cuba.
 The course is a “hybrid” course with part of the course being taught on campus and part being taught in a trip (required) to Cuba.
 The cost of the trip is additional to tuition.
 Contact the instructor of record for trip dates and costs.
 Junior Seminar.